aldertzomer/FastDeMe/README.md

 This will only result in the file getting trimmed.

-To trim, screen the input files for host contamination, perform taxonomic identification with Kaiju and analyse the resistome the following command can be used:
+To trim, screen the input files for host contamination, perform taxonomic identification with Kaiju and analyse the resistome with GROOT the following command can be used:

 `./wrapper.py --pe --inp file_R1.fastq.gz file_R2.fastq.gz --output /path/to/output/folder/ --trimming --screening --kaiju --groot`

-The flag `--pe` is needed when using paired end files. `--kaiju`, `--groot`, `--kraken` `--trimming` and `--screening` turn on the respective modules.
+The flag `--pe` is needed when using paired end files. `--kaiju`, `--groot`, `--kraken` `--trimming`, `--kma` and `--screening` turn on the respective modules.

 16 CPU cores will be used by default.
 To limit or increase the amount of CPU cores used, one can use `--threads`.
 Note that trimming will not use more than 16 cores, even when more are specified.